Compute Geometric Material Properties

 Geodesic Tortuosity quantifies the complexity of transport pathways in complex material geometries by measuring the ratio of the shortest actual path through the medium to the straight-line distance.
 It provides insights into conductivity, diffusion, and connectivity, helping to assess effective conductivity and transport efficiency.
 Higher tortuosity indicates more convoluted pathways, which can impede transport.

-The Analyze Objects feature computes various properties, distributions, and statistics of material models based on objects information like GeoDict’s analytic data, whether created within GeoDict or derived from CT scans analyzed using modules like GrainFind and FiberFind.
-These analyses can yield results like contact area histograms and coordination numbers, offering insights into the interactions and connectivity within the material.
+The Analyze Objects feature provides a comprehensive suite of functions for the calculation of various properties, distributions and statistics of material models based on object information.
+This includes data analytic information from GeoDict, as well as data derived from CT scans analysed using modules such as GrainFind and FiberFind.
+These analyses yield results like contact area histograms and coordination numbers, offering insights into the interactions and connectivity within the material.

 Computing the Euclidean Distance Transform (EDT) for complex materials is essential for accurately characterizing their microstructure.
 The EDT calculates the shortest distance from any point within the pore space to the nearest solid boundary, providing a spatial map of local pore sizes.